Slamsneider/Subtle_AI_Alignment/readme.md

 This article: https://www.dr.dk/nyheder/kultur/rane-willerslev-oensker-ikke-donere-sine-organer-og-vil-bisaettes-med-sin-jagtbue-dem

-...was read by 3 different (positive/neutral/negative) aligned AI Agents and they each made a podcast about their view on the article.
+...was read by 3 specific (positive/neutral/negative) aligned AI Agents and they each made a podcast about their view on the article.

 <sub>View raw to download and hear podcasts</sub>
 - Positive Agent [podcast](https://github.com/Slamsneider/Subtle_AI_Alignment/blob/main/3_podcasts_mp3/podcast_positive_aligned.mp3)